-Okefenokee Photography by William Wise.
+![]() Okefenokee Photography by William Wise.
 A nature photo journal exploration of Georgia's Okefenokee Swamp, the Land of Trembling Earth, one of the largest blackwater swamps in North America.
 The alligators, birds, snakes and wildlife of Okefenokee National Wildlife Refuge. -- "What a wildly wonderful world, God!
 You made it all, with Wisdom at Your side, made earth overflow with your wonderful creations."
-Psalms 104 The Message So, you want to see some Okefenokee alligators and wading birds but don’t have the time for a paddle, the Suwannee River Sill Recreation area is a great place to stop for a few hours.
-The Sill is a long, manmade channel on the western side of the Okefenokee National Wildlife Refuge.
-It was made as an attempt to control the water levels within the swamp, but now primarily serves as a boat launch for day-trip fishing.
+Psalms 104 The Message Most of the big alligators concentrate on the larger, open lakes within the Okefenokee National Wildlife Refuge.
+Some of the smaller ones may take up residence along the more shallow and constricted runs through the swamp.
+This pair of large alligators was lurking just off the main canoe trail along the Suwannee River Middle Fork, just a few hundreds yards up from Billy’s Lake.
+Okefenokee National Wildlife Refuge, Georgia.
+Sunday, April 16, 2023.
+Other alligators along Billy's Lake:

 0 Comments